ruhoDev/podcast-review-prototype/README.md

 - Click on comments to jump to their timestamp in the video
 - Comments are persisted using localStorage
 - Fully responsive design for mobile, tablet, and desktop
+- Export comments as JSON for sharing or backup
+- Import comments from previously exported JSON files

 ## Tech Stack